Configuration Parameters

 URI requirements for database connection

-1.Use only the tcp: and unix: scheme prefixes (for local UNIX sockets). database-specific prefixes (such as postgresql: and mysql:) are not supported.
+1.Only the tcp:// and unix:// scheme prefixes (for local UNIX sockets) are used.
+Database-specific prefixes (such as postgresql:// and mysql://) are not supported.
 Path to a SQLite database file is specified with the file:// scheme prefix.

-2.If the <host> field is not specified in URI or the localhost host is specified, the 127.0.0.1 host address is substituted.
-In this case for the MySQL and PostgreSQL databases, the connection is established by default via a local UNIX socket in spite that a network connection is specified.
+2.If the <host> field is not specified in the URI or the localhost host is specified, the 127.0.0.1 host address is substituted.
+In this case by default the connection to MySQL and PostgreSQL databases is established using a local UNIX socket despite that a network connection is specified.

-3.If URI fields (such as <user>, <password>, <database name>, and so on) or the connection-parameters string contain special characters (space, column, and so on), use hex coding, for example:
+3.If URI fields (such as <user>, <password>, <database name>, and so on) or the connection parameter string contain special characters (space, column, and so on), use hex coding, for example:

 space—"%20";